BCL-FOSS/UbiquiPy-UniFi-Automation/README.md

 * All UDM Pro & Controller Endpoints (Network)
 * All Site Endpoints (Network)
 * All Callable commands (Network)
+* Automatic SSL/TLS *will not function without SSL for security purposes

 #### Current Features Under Development ####